The House of the Rising Sun: Los Speakers version (in Spanish)

 Colombian band Los Speakers covered the song under the title "La Casa del Sol Naciente", in their 1965 album of the same name.

-Agnaldo Timóteo (in Portuguese)
+Agnaldo Timóteo version (in Portuguese)

 The song is from Agnaldo Timóteo's debut album, Surge Um Astro, released in 1965.
 The song was recorded and released in 1965, the year of Agnaldo Timóteo's rise to fame.
 The lyrics were adapted by Fred Jorge, who transformed the American blues into a ballad with a tone of melancholy and hope that deeply connected with the Brazilian audience.

 EAV version and 'Wilbert Eckart und seine Volksmusik Stars' versions (in German)

 Two notable German covers/adaptions were created, one by Erste Allgemeine Verunsicherung, which in 1989 recorded a song with lyrics telling the story of an East Germany citizen fleeing East Berlin after the Fall of the Berlin Wall and his following disillusion with Western society.
 Another one that gained international recognition was created for the soundtrack of Wolfenstein: The New Order in 2014, interpreting the song with Volksmusik instrumentation, fitting the alternate future theme of the game in which Nazi Germany won World War II, as part of a collection of 'adapted' pop hits.